 - C. Meet all requirements of and pay any required drainage fees to the County Department of Public Works, Drainage.
-Drainage fees will be assessed on the net increase in impervious area. - D. Submit final landscape plans for review and approval.
-Plans shall show the retention of two small pines and one oak in the front yard, and shall demonstrate retention of potential Monarch Butterfly habitat at the rear of the lot. - E. Obtain an Environmental Health Clearance for this project from the County Department of Environmental Health Services. - F. Meet all requirements and pay any applicable plan check fee of the Aptos/La Selva Fire Protection District. - G. Pay the current fees for Parks and Child Care mitigation for 7 bedrooms.
-Currently, these fees are, respectively, \$800 and \$109 per bedroom. - H. Provide required off-street parking for 6 cars.
+Drainage fees will be assessed on the net increase in impervious area.
+Confirm soil permeability prior to installation of infiltration chambers.
+Provide the background information analyzing the 90' percentile storm event resulting in the intensity used in the chamber calculations.
+Label the proposed length of the energy dissipation pool at the drainage system outlet.
+Label layer thickness for the porous pavement detail.
+Provide specifications for the material and compaction requirements of the stone reservoir. - D. Meet all requirements of Department of Public Works Road Engineering Division.
+The driveway shall be 2-inches of asphalt concrete over 6-inches of aggregate base within the Countyright-of-way.
+Given the driveway width of approximately 18 feet, returns at the intersection of the driveway and San Andreas Road shall be 11 feet.
+Show the structural section for the driveway with porous pavement.
+A five foot bump out is recommended to back out from the exterior garage space. - E. Submit final landscape plans for review and approval.
+Plans shall show the retention of two small pines and one oak in the front yard, and shall demonstrate retention of potential Monarch Butterfly habitat at the rear of the lot. - F. Obtain an Environmental Health Clearance for this project from the County Department of Environmental Health Services. - G. Meet all requirements and pay any applicable plan check fee of the Aptos/La Selva Fire Protection District. - H. Pay the current fees for La Selva Beach Parks and Child Care mitigation for six bedrooms.
+Currently, these fees are, respectively, \$800 and \$109 per bedroom. - I. Provide required off-street parking for 6 cars.
 Parking spaces must be 8.5 feet wide by 18 feet long and must be located entirely outside vehicular rights-of way.
-Parking must be clearly designated on the plot plan.

-Submit a written statement signed by an authorized representative of the school district in which the project is located confirming payment in full of all applicable developer fees and other requirements lawfully imposed by the school district.
+Parking must be clearly designated on the plot plan. - J. Submit a written statement signed by an authorized representative of the school district in which the project is located confirming payment in full of all applicable developer fees and other requirements lawfully imposed by the school district. - III.

-- III.
 All construction shall be performed according to the approved plans for the Building Permit.
-Prior to final building inspection, the applicant/owner must meet the following conditions: - A. All site improvements shown on the final approved Building Permit plans shall be installed. - B. All inspections required by the building permit shall be completed to the satisfaction of the County Building Official. - C. The project must comply with all recommendations of the approved soils reports by Steven Raas & Associates dated 10/12/98 with updates by Pacific Crest Engineering dated 12/15/03. - D. Pursuant to Sections 16.40.040 and 16.42.100 of the County Code, if at any time during site preparation: excavation, or other ground disturbance associated with this development, any artifact or other evidence of an historic archaeological resource or a Native American cultural site is discovered, the responsible persons shall immediately cease and desist from all further site excavation and notify the Sheriff-Coroner if the discovery contains human remains, or the Planning Director if the discovery contains no human remains.
+Prior to final building inspection, the applicant/owner must meet the following conditions: - A. All site improvements shown on the final approved Building Permit plans shall be installed.

+- B. All inspections required by the building permit shall be completed to the satisfaction of the County Building Official. - C. The project must comply with all recommendations of the approved soils reports by Steven Raas & Associates dated 10/12/98 with updates by Pacific Crest Engineering dated 12/15/03 and Fall Creek Engineering dated 7/15/05. - D. Pursuant to Sections 16.40.040 and 16.42.100 of the County Code, if at any time during site preparation, excavation, or other ground disturbance associated with this development, any artifact or other evidence of an historic archaeological resource or a Native American cultural site is discovered, the responsible persons shall immediately cease and desist from all further site excavation and notify the Sheriff-Coroner if the discovery contains human remains, or the Planning Director if the discovery contains no human remains.
 The procedures established in Sections 16.40.040 and 16.42.100, shall be observed.